 You have to act fast.
 If you want the judge to reverse his or her decision, then you need to request the reversal within 30 days of it being signed.
 He or she may still be able to rescind the decree.
 However, after 30 days, the judge cannot.
 You would be officially divorced

 You must know for sure that you want a divorce before you go through with the process.
-If you are already in the process of a divorce and you and your spouse are reconsidering, then you need to talk to a divorce lawyer in New York, NY, like the Kleyman Law Firm as soon as possible.
-They can help to guide you on your next steps so that your divorce does not become final.
+If you are already in the process of a divorce and you and your spouse are reconsidering, then you need to talk to a divorce lawyer.
+A divorce lawyer can help to guide you on your next steps so that your divorce does not become final.